jasonfrowe/home_monitor/README.md

 # Home Monitor - RSS Feed Reader

 This program fetches and displays RSS feeds on your RP6502 Picocomputer.
-It currently supports a local WeeWX weather station and the Slashdot news feed.
+It currently supports a local WeeWX weather station and the SlashdotThis program fetches and displays RSS feeds on your RP6502 Picocomputer.
+It supports local weather stations (WeeWX) and internet news feeds via a lightweight proxy.

 ![RP6502 Monitor Screenshot](images/Screenshot.png)